-Share Our Strength’s Cooking Matters has provided low-income people at risk of hunger with hands-on cooking and nutrition classes led by volunteer professional chefs and nutritionists.
-These four to six week classes are held in local community agencies and schools.
-Classes are free to participants and host agencies.
+Share Our Strength’s Cooking Matters program provides participants with hands-on cooking and nutrition classes led by volunteer chefs and nutritionists.
+These four to six-week classes are offered across the state in partnership with community organizations.
+Classes are free to participants and host sites.
 At each class, participants receive a bag of groceries and recipes to try at home.

 In Maine, Cooking Matters is a program of Good Shepherd Food Bank.
-Classes are offered in all 16 counties through partnerships with Maine SNAP-Ed*, Eat Well Nutrition Program**, 5-2-1-0 and other community organizations.
+Classes are offered in all 16 counties through partnerships with Maine SNAP-Ed*, Expanded Food and Nutrition Education Program (EFNEP)**, 5-2-1-0, and other community organizations.

-If you are interested in participating in Cooking Matters or learning more about hosting a Cooking Matters class in your area, please contact Courtney Kennedy, Nutrition and Education Manager at Good Shepherd Food Bank at email@example.com or (207) 782-3554 X1125
+If you are interested in participating in Cooking Matters or learning more about hosting a Cooking Matters class in your area, please contact Denise Gaudette, Cooking Matters Manager at Good Shepherd Food Bank, firstname.lastname@example.org or (207) 782-3554 X1129

-*Maine SNAP-Ed is funded by the USDA’s Supplemental Nutrition Assistance Program, or SNAP, which is administered by the Maine Department of Health and Human Services (DHHS) and implemented statewide by the University of New England (UNE) through contracts with local community coalitions.
-Maine SNAP-Ed educates low-income families on low cost, healthy eating and active lifestyles.
+*Maine SNAP-Ed is funded by the USDA’s Supplemental Nutrition Assistance Program, or SNAP, which is administered by the Office for Family Independence (OFI) at the Maine Department of Health and Human Services (DHHS) and implemented statewide by the University of New England (UNE) through contracts with local community organizations.
+Maine SNAP-Ed educates families experiencing low income on low-cost healthy eating and active lifestyles.